aisyah551/aisyah551/README.md

 ## Hi there 👋
+I'm Noor Aisyah, a Software Engineering student at Univeristy of Malaya.

+- 🌱 I’m currently learning and expanding my knowledge on software development and computer science in general.
+Doing so by watching youtube videos, researching materials, and taking online courses related to software development.
+And of course by attending lectures and tutorials in UM.

+- ⚡ Fun fact: I like to crochet and knit in my free time.
+And I also have 10 cats at home!

 <!--
 **aisyah551/aisyah551** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.